The Graduate Program in French Studies

 Courses outside the Department.
 Students should plan to take 5-7 courses in related disciplines.
 Note that University rules require that at least two graduate courses be taken outside the Department of French and Italian.

 Language competency requirements.
-Students are expected to have advanced fluency in written and spoken French when they enter the program; those with language deficiencies will be required to take remedial course work.
-Beyond French, students must also eventually demonstrate competency in Italian, Spanish, German, Russian, Arabic, or any other modern language approved by the Graduate Advisor at a fourth semester level.
+Students are expected to have advanced fluency in written and spoken French when they enter the program..
+Beyond French, students must also demonstrate competency in Italian, Spanish, German, Russian, Arabic, or any other modern language approved by the Graduate Advisor at a fourth semester level.
 Competency can be demonstrated through course work in the language (at UT or elsewhere) or by passing a translation exam.
-Students working in earlier periods may satisfy the language requirement with two semesters of Latin or the equivalent .
+When relevant (i.e. for students working in Medieval or Renaissance period), the language requirement may be satisfied with two semesters of Latin or the equivalent.
 It is strongly advised that students acquire these language skills before beginning graduate study or over the summers.
 Lower-division language courses will not count toward the degree requirements and will slow the student down in the completion of requirements.
-The language requirement must be fulfilled before the Comprehensive Exam for the PhD.
+The language requirement must be fulfilled before the Comprehensive Exam for the PhD

-At the end of the fourth semester of course work, students will take Qualifying Exams in four of the seven periods (chosen by the student).
+At the end of the fourth semester of course work, students entering without previous graduate study in French Studies will take Qualifying Exams in four of the seven periods (chosen by the student).
 The exams, based both on course work and a departmental reading list, will include close reading (explication de texte) and essays (at least one of which to be written in French) covering literary movements, genres, critical issues, and themes in the various centuries.
 Students who do not successfully pass the QE will receive a terminal Master’s degree.